 Comfort

-Whilst on the trail you camp in two-man tents with foam mattresses provided.
-You should take your own sleeping bags.
+Whilst on the trail you camp in large, comfortable two-man tents with camp beds and mattresses provided.
+You should take your own sleeping bag, or you can rent one with the outfitter (see dates and prices).
+Everyone's participation is expected when it comes to set up and break down camp.

 Meals